Sultan Bahu: Spiritual lineage

-The Sultan Bahu's tradition is still practised to this day by Mian Taj's successors.
+The tradition has been continued to this day by Sultan Bahu's successors.

 Shrine

-The shrine of Sultan Bahu is located in Garh Maharaja, Punjab.
+The dargah (shrine) of Sultan Bahu is located in Garh Maharaja, Punjab.
 It was originally built on Bahu's grave site until the Chenab River changed its course causing the need to relocate twice and as witnessed by those present at the time of relocation, claims that his body was still intact at the time.
 It is a popular Sufi shrine, and the annual Urs festival commemorating his death is celebrated there with great fervour on the first Thursday of Jumada al-Thani month.
 People come from far-off places to join the celebrations.

-Sultan Bahu also used to hold an annual Urs to commemorate the martyrs of Karbala from the 1st to the 10th day of the month of Muharram.
-This tradition continues to this day and every year, thousands of pilgrims visit the shrine during the first ten days of Muharram.
+Sultan Bahu also used to hold an annual Urs to commemorate the martyrs of Karbala from the first to the tenth day of the month of Muharram.
+This tradition continues to this day and every year, and thousands of pilgrims visit the shrine during this period.